rosflight/rosflight_firmware/docs/user-guide/hardware-setup.md

 ## Flight Controller

 ROSflight is best supported on the Openpilot Revolution from [hobbyking.com](https://hobbyking.com/en_us/openpilot-cc3d-revolution-revo-32bit-flight-controller-w-integrated-433mhz-oplink.html?___store=en_us).
-It works on most variants of the revo and naze32 flight controller.
+It works on most variants of the Revo and Naze32 flight controller.
 Configuring a new board is relatively straight-forward, assuming that the board uses an STM32F4xx or STM32F1xx processor.

 !!!
 Warning
     Deprecation Notice: As of June 2019, plans are to deprecate support for the F1 in the near future.
 If you need to use an F1, you will need to retrieve an older version of the code that supports the F1.
 However, if there are issues, we will not be able to help you fix them.